SimonStJG/rpi-photobooth/README.md

 sudo systemctl enable photobooth sudo systemctl start photobooth
 ```
+This runs the Photobooth on startup and restarts it if it terminates.
-5. Hopefully it will start, otherwise debug in the usual way (
+ * If it doesn't start, debug in the usual way for systemd services (
-`sudo journalctl -xe`).
+`sudo journalctl -xe` will get you some logs).